-- 5.5.1 The KHER historic landscape classification (Fig. 22) shows the Application Site to the east of the core village/hamlet area extent of 1810 and lies in an area classified as 'scattered settlement with paddocks (post 1800 extent)'. as part of the 'Post 1810 settlement (general) adjacent to the village/hamlet 1810 extent to the west and north west.
-The PDA historically being associated with Hardacre Farm. - 5.5.2 The PDA lays with the Dover District Character area of the Preston Horticultural Belt.
+- 5.5.1 The KHER historic landscape classification (Fig. 22) shows the Application Site to the north of the core village/hamlet area extent of 1810 and lies in an area classified as 'nurseries with glass houses' adjacent to the village/hamlet 1810 extent to the west and north west. - 5.5.2 The PDA lays with the Dover District Character area of the Preston Horticultural Belt.
 A largely flat and gently rolling landscape where fertile soils support a variety of agricultural land use, including orchards, vineyards, and arable cropping.
 The area is rural in character with numerous glasshouses and poly-tunnels, and scattered farmsteads, hamlets, and small villages.
 Areas to the west are more settled, with linear development along the road linking the Stourmouth, Preston and Wingham with a concentration of villages and hamlets.
 Conservation area designations marking historic villages and Numerous Grade II listed buildings throughout the LCA, reflecting the local vernacular and agricultural nature of the landscape, including distinctive brick and black timber barns as well as large modern packing sheds.
 Views are generally limited across the LCA due to the relatively flat topography and enclosure by hedgerow and shelterbelts, although some longer-distance views are available from higher ground.
-This is the case at the PDA where there are strong vegetation boundaries preventing view outside of the PDA.
 The larger settlement of Preston contains a mix of building types, from relatively modern brick houses to historic buildings with timber framing, red brick and tile hung exteriors.